 Here at Natalie Chan HQ we take great pride in precious craftsmanship through creating all of our designs be it dresses or head wear, in house.
 This means the entire process from designing to pattern drafting to cutting, sampling, and constructing is all completed by our dedicated team of fashion trained staff in our (ever so cosy, but at times rather cramped!) atelier above the boutique.

-In the lead up to our very first couture bridal collection launch later on this month at the amazingly hospitable Sofitel, we bring you an exclusive behind the scenes snippet at the process of creating one of our new couture bridal designs.
+Having showcased at the New Zealand Weddings Collection at New Zealand Fashion week this year, we bring you an exclusive behind the scenes snippet at the process of creating one of our new couture bridal designs.

 The Natalie Chan girls